tizianocitro/resty/README.md

 # Resty
-An HTTP client built on top of the Jersey client to provide an easy to use API.
+An HTTP client built on top of the Jersey client to provide an easy-to-use API.

 ## How to use
 You can create a client instance as follows: